Skip to main content

 What are the program dates and time for Summer?

 The summer program runs 8 weeks, June - July each summer.
-Youth volunteers work a 4 hour shift, once per week and all positions are unpaid.
+Youth volunteers work a 2-hour or 4-hour shift, once per week and all positions are unpaid.
 Individual schedules will be determined by supervisor availability, library needs, and the youth’s availability.
 Youth can be placed Monday through Sunday, 8:00 AM - 8:00 PM, depending on the volunteer role.

 What are the program locations?